ibm-cloud-docs/Cloudant/tutorials/create_database.md

 The following components are identified as normal `import` statements.

-You can follow steps 1 to 5 learn about the individual commands, or go to the end of the tutorial to [execute the Python script](#execute-the-complete-python-script).
-When you finish, return to [Step 5.
-Retrieving data](#retrieving-data).
+You can follow steps 1 to 5 to learn about the individual commands, or go to the end of the tutorial to [execute the Python script](#execute-the-complete-python-script).
+When you finish, return to Step 5.
+Retrieving data.

 1. Run these `import` statements to connect to the service instance.